angadbajwa23/Interface-to-calculate-Transmission-and-Distribution-parameters-of-overhead-cables-with-python/README.md

 The program is writen in python 3.7.

-Input the cable requirements in the input txt and the calculated paramaters to that particular overhead cable will be displayed in the output txt.
+Input the cable requirements in the input txt and the calculated paramaters to that particular overhead cable will be displayed in the output txt.<br/>

+Sample output screenshots are provided as sc-1 and sc-2.